Our Therapies

 We create a therapeutic environment in which you take the lead in the sessions.
 This approach moves away from what used to be the hierarchical and patriarchal relationship between the therapist and the client, where the therapist was seen as the expert, towards a more personable and authentic relationship, where your lived experience as the client is seen as the most centred aspect of the counselling process.

-Our therapy team consists of Psychologists, a Mental Health Occupational Therapist, Counsellors, Psychotherapists, Couple Therapists, Mental Health Social Workers, an Art Therapist and a Dramatherapist.
+Our therapy team consists of Psychologists, Mental Health Social Workers, Counsellors, Psychotherapists, Couples Therapists, Art Therapist and Dramatherapist.
 We also have a team of Client Support Team members, all with a Psychology or Social Work background and whom are trained specifically in guiding you comfortably and gently through the ins and outs of the counselling process.

-Little Window can provide support via telephone and Zoom and can visit you at your home if you are unable to attend our practice.
+Little Window can provide Telehealth counselling and can visit you at your home if you are unable to attend our practice.
 Click here to learn more about our service and the type of therapy approaches we use.

 What training and experience do Little Window's therapists have?